willianjusten/awesome-audio-visualization/Readme.md

 - [Restless Earth](http://restless.earth/) - Audio visualization for "Restless Earth".
 - [Scribble Audio](http://scribble.audio/) - Draw loops of sound with this web synthesizer.
 - [Center Your Love](http://cabbi.bo/CenterYourLove/) - Audio visualization experiment by Isaac Cohen.
+- [Touchpianist](http://touchpianist.com/) - play a piano and look all animations along the screen.

 ## Experiments on Codepen